hamzahik/wakanda-paas-doc/docs/application_dashboard.rst

 .. image:: images/14_add_group_button.png
 	:align: center

-A new pop up appears inviting you to type in:
+You will be invited to type in:

 -	The name of the group
 -	The collaborators emails in the add users section
 -	The permissions for this group of users

-Then you click on the save changes button and your newly created group will be added to the groups list
+Click on the save changes button to create the group

 .. image:: images/15_add_group_window.png
 	:align: center

 .. note::

-    The owner group is automatically created with your application and contains your email only; no other user can be added to it.
+    The ``Owner`` group is automatically created with every application and can contain only the email of the application's owner.

 Manage users
 ============